chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 For example, your game may have different types of players (in the demo game, we have two types of players, a *word creator* and a *word guesser*) and the type of player a client corresponds to, should be communicated to each client.
 The moves need to be communicated between clients, facilitated by the server (the **word guesser** wants to send the character guessed to the **word creator**).
 Who won the game may be important for the server to log and here one player type may be responsible for communicating this to the server; and so on.

-//TODO: update link to demo game

 Create a list of message types (e.g. game-start, game-move, player-type, abort-game, ...) and work out who (server, client-A, client-B) communicates it to whom.
 How many and what types of messages you need, depends on your chosen game to implement.
-As a concrete example, in the demo game, all message types are listed in [messages.js](demo-code/balloons-game/public/javascripts/messages.js).
+As a concrete example, in the demo game, all message types are listed in [messages.js](https://github.com/chauff/balloons-game/blob/master/public/javascripts/messages.js).

 ### 3.4) WebSockets: a minimum viable examples